 Locate a SARIF resource file under the resource URI base location as follows:

 Construct a file name using the full [RFC5646] language tag specified by the user.
 (For example, this might be the operating system’s current UI language, such as fr-FR.
-In this case, the file name would be fr-FR.resources.sarif.)
+In this case, the file name would be fr-FR.sarif-resources or fr-FR.sarif-resources.json.)
 If a file by that name is present, use it.

 Otherwise, if the first subtag is one of the two- or three-letter primary language subtags defined in [ISO639-1], [ISO639-2] or, [ISO639-3], construct a file name using only that subtag.
-(Continuing the previous example, the file name would be fr.resources.sarif.)
-If a file by that name is present, use it.
+(Continuing the previous example, the file name would be fr.sarif-resources or fr.sarif-resources.json) If a file by that name is present, use it.

 If the SARIF resource file name has not yet been determined, the SARIF consumer MAY use other means to determine it.
 (For example, it might prompt the user.)